ocefra/AIND-Isolation/heuristic_analysis.md

 + **AB_Open:** CustomPlayer agent using fixed-depth alpha-beta search and the open_move_score heuristic
 + **AB_Improved:** CustomPlayer agent using fixed-depth alpha-beta search and the improved_score heuristic

-In each of the three tournaments, the baseline player (ID_Improved) also played 1000 matches against each of the same seven competitors, which means the ID_Improved actually ended up playing 3000 matches in total.
+In each of the three tournaments, the baseline player (ID_Improved) also played 1000 matches against each of the same seven competitors, which means that ID_Improved actually ended up playing 3000 matches in total.
 Each player's first move was always random, which accounts for part of the variation in results.
 Samples of size 1000 (for individual opponents) or 7000 (overall) are large enough to give a very reliable estimate of the performance in the long run.
 The tournaments were run on the same machine, in roughly similar conditions (although the first tournament had a bit of a handicap, as one fairly heavy application was also running all along, which was not the case for the other two tournaments).
 The machine is an HP EliteBook with an Intel(R) Core(TM) i7-4600U 2.10GHz CPU and 16 GB of RAM, running Ubuntu 16.04.

 The **rationale behind the tree proposed functions** is: